Maciej-Potega/PyCommandAI/README.md

 # 🤖 AI Command-Line Assistant

-A lightweight terminal AI powered by LangChain + tool calling
+**A lightweight terminal AI powered by LangChain + tool calling**

-This project is a simple but powerful example of how to build an AI assistant that works directly in the command line.
+This project is a simple but powerful example of how to build an AI assistant that works **directly in the command line**.
-It supports streaming responses, function calling, and custom tools that allow the AI to perform real actions.
+It supports **streaming responses**, **function calling**, and **custom tools** that allow the **AI to perform real actions**.

 Perfect as a learning project, a base for your own AI assistant, or a reference for LangChain tool integration.

+---

 # 🧠 Features

-✔️ Real-time streaming output
+* ✔️ Real-time streaming output
-✔️ Persistent conversation history
+* ✔️ Persistent conversation history
-✔️ Tool/function calling support
+* ✔️ Tool/function calling support
-✔️ Custom Python functions the AI can execute
+* ✔️ Custom Python functions the AI can execute
-✔️ Clean modular structure
+* ✔️ Clean modular structure
-✔️ Easy to extend with new tools
+* ✔️ Easy to extend with new tools

+---

 # ⚙️ How It Works